1. The AIPS Sport Media Awards 2020 are open to professional journalists, whether directly employed or freelancers.

-3. All entrants must be persons who are 18 years of age or older on or before September 18, 2018.
+3. All entrants must be persons who were at least 18 years of age on October 8, 2019.

 Each eligible award consists of an original trophy and prize money of USD 8.000 for the winner; second placed will receive USD 3.000 and third placed USD 2.000 in the Photography ("Sport Action" and "Portfolio"), Writing ("Best Column" and "Best Colour Piece"), “Audio” and Video ("Athlete Profile", “Documentary" and “Short feature”) categories.
 Winners of each of the “Young Reporter under 30” categories (Photography, Writing and Broadcasting) will receive a career-boost opportunity: a scholarship in a major international sports event.
 “Young Reporter under 30” categories do not include second and third place.
 “Special Awards” are not open to submissions.
 Winners will be awarded with a trophy, without prize money.
 The “Special Awards” categories do not include second and third place.

 The AIPS Sport Media Awards will be open to professional journalists, whether directly employed or freelancers.
-Applications may come from AIPS cardholders as well as those who are not members of the association but must come from one of the countries represented by the 161 member national associations (Please refer to the full list on www.aipsmedia.com).
-Only entries published between September 18, 2018, and October 7, 2019 will be accepted.
+Applications may come from AIPS cardholders as well as those who are not members of the association but must come from one of the countries represented by the 160 member national associations (Please refer to the full list on www.aipsmedia.com link http://www.aipsmedia.com/index.php?page=directory&cod=5).
+Only entries published between October 8, 2019, and October 7, 2020 will be accepted.
 Entries can be made in any language.

 English translation (for written and audio submissions) and English subtitles (for videos) is welcome as additional material with submissions and could also be required in the future.

-Submissions can be made only via the Awards website before October 7th, 2019.
+Submissions can be made only via the Awards website before October 7, 2020, 18:00 Central European Time.
 Supporting documents and proof of publication are also to be submitted only via the website.
 A maximum of 2 separate submissions per entrant are allowed across all categories of the awards.

 The Awards will be assessed by a Jury of 12 respected professionals, including the President of the Jury, drawn from leading sports media organisations and backgrounds ranging across the sports media spectrum and the Awards categories.
 The jurors are chosen by the president of the jury, AIPS president Gianni Merlo.

-The jury will base its deliberations on nominations put forward by the AIPS Executive Committee.
+The Jury will base its deliberations on nominations put forward by the AIPS Executive Committee.
 The AIPS Executive Committee is charged with shortlisting ten potential candidates for each award category for consideration by the Jury.
-The Jury will select from the nominations three finalists who will be invited to the final awards ceremony in February 2020.
+The Jury will select from the nominations three finalists who will be invited to the final awards ceremony in 2021.

 By submitting your entry, you confirm that you have read and agree to the terms below (“Rules”).